Thursday, 9 December 2021

 Caption: Twickenham Film Studios, January 1969

-Paul McCartney sits on a sofa, alternately strumming his guitar and tuning the strings.
-John Lennon walks in with a large sack full of tambourines.
-He sets them down then slumps himself in the chair opposite Paul.
+Paul McCartney sits on a sofa, idly strumming his guitar.
+John Lennon walks in with a large sack of tambourines.
+He sets them down and slumps himself in the chair opposite Paul.

 JOHN: All right, Paul.